Find a course

 Business Strategy for Competitive Advantage

-In this module you will develop knowledge and critical understanding of the classical principles of business strategy through exploring the question 'How should organisations compete to achieve sustainable, competitive advantage in today's global business environment?’
-In answering this question, the potential of an organisation to create value through effective exploitation and development of internal resources and capabilities is examined using well-established analytical tools, along with the links between the organisation and the external environment within which it operates.
+You will develop knowledge and critical understanding of the classical principles of business strategy in exploring the question 'How should organisations compete to achieve sustainable, competitive advantage in today's global business environment?’
+In answering this question, the potential of an organisation to create value through effective exploitation and development of internal resources and capabilities is examined using well-established analytical tools.

 Creativity and Innovation

-This module aims to provide the underpinning theory, concepts and some basic skills to understand and engage in the processes of creativity and innovation.
-It uses a holistic approach to look at this subject from a variety of angles such as from an academic perspective, an organisational perspective, a management consultancy perspective, and an entrepreneurial perspective.
+You’ll gain the underpinning theory, concepts and also some basic skills to understand and engage in the processes of creativity and innovation.
+You’ll take a holistic approach to look at this subject from a variety of angles.
+This could be from an

 Environmentally Sustainable Business